 Day 13: TREK VIA GUMILA MONASTERY TO LUKLA (9,000ft/2,743m) 5 hours.

 Day 14: Flight to Manthali and drive back to Kathmandu.

 Day 15: Free day in Kathmandu with an option of sightseeing.
 Farewell dinner in the evening.

 Day 16: International departure.

-- A 5-star hotel in Kathmandu on bed and breakfast basis on twin sharing base
+- A family-owned Boutique hotel in Kathmandu on a bed and breakfast basis on a twin sharing base

 - All transportation